microsoft/BotFramework-Composer/docs/concept-language-understanding.md

 # Language Understanding
 Language Understanding (LU) is used by the bot to understand language naturally and contextually to determine what next to do in a conversation flow.
 In Bot Framework Composer,the process is achieved through setting up recognizers and providing training data in the dialog so that any **intents** and **entities** contained in the message can be captured.
 These values will then be passed on to triggers which define how bots will respond with appropriate actions.

 In Bot Framework Composer LU has the following characteristics:

-- LU content is authored in inline editor using the [.lu file format](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md)
+- LU content is authored in inline editor using the [.lu file format](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md).
-- LU content is training data for recognizers
+- LU content is training data for recognizers.
-- Composer currently supports LU technologies such as LUIS and Regular Expression
+- Composer currently supports LU technologies such as LUIS and Regular Expression.
-- Composer provides an all-up LU view in **User Responses**
+- Composer provides an all-up LU view in **User Responses**.

 ## Core LU concepts in Composer
 ### Intents